sait-wbdv/sample-code/frontend/image-performance/README.md

 ---

-### Optimize network bandwidth with `srcset` attribute
+### Optimize image bandwidth with `srcset`
-1. Assign an optimal viewport width for each of the images widths located in the [images](images) directory:
+1. Assign an optimal viewport width for each of the images widths located in the [images](https://github.com/sait-wbdv/sample-code/tree/master/frontend/image-performance/images) directory:
     - `sm`: `500px`
     - `md`: `1000px`
     - `lrg`: `2000px`